European-XFEL/howToMiddlelayer/source/chap4/table_element.rst

 This class can have as many parameters as desired, and these will be represented as columns in the table.

-With :class:`UserDefinedDevice`, the definition of the VectorHash is as follows:
+With :class:`RowSchema`, the definition of the VectorHash is as follows:

 .. code-block:: Python

     class MyMLDevice(Device):
-        self.userConfig = VectorHash(rows=UserDefinedDevice,
+        self.userConfig = VectorHash(
+                            rows=RowSchema,
                             displayedName="Hot Initialisation",
                             defaultValue=[])
 The user will now be presented with an editable table:

 .. image:: graphics/VectorHash.png